usmandev24/Standard_Calculator/README.md

-# Standred_Calculator
+# Standard_Calculator
- A standerd calculator with averge feateures
+this is a standard calculator with maximum features